 From the bestselling author of The Personal Librarian comes the first in the The Diva series, following the stories of four fifteen-year-old girls who form their own singing group.

-Diamond Winters is the one who formed the Divas.
+Diamond Winters is the one who formed the Divas singing group.
 With her wealthy, loving parents and an endless supply of charm, she's always been able to sweet-talk her way into anything.
 But this time, has Diamond talked her way right into trouble?
 Diamond has support for her group from her family and church, but she has a lot going on.
 She's made it onto the school's varsity cheerleading squad, and she's caught the eye of the totally cool senior Jason Xavier.
 Jax is sweeping her off her feet, but Diamond is starting to feel as if she's in over her head.

 Diamond has always been so sure she's in control.
 Will she have the courage to ask for help and guidance when she needs it?
 And will the Divas even manage to stay together long enough for the first round of the talent competition?

 Get a FREE ebook by joining our mailing list today!
 Plus, receive recommendations for your next Book Club read.

 1. Diamond says that she "loved [her] crew like they were [her] own sisters" (page 2).
 In what ways do the Divine Divas treat each other as family?
 Do you have any friends you think of as family?
 What is the difference between "sisters" and "sistahs" as you see it?